graemeniedermayer/ArExperiments/README.md

 ### SSL certificates
 Most of these html pages must be served over SSL.
 These files should work on local server; however, because you need to run these on mobile you usually need a simple server with SSL.

+### Django projects
+Many of the projects using django require a bit of extra work in setting up.
+I'm still looking into a cleaner method of sharing them.